benfrick/docs-portfolio/src/doc/commerce/product/use-product-feeds.md

 ## Terms of Service

 It is highly recommended that you send a caller ID header in every request to this API to help troubleshoot unexpected responses.
-See the Registration section of the [Using NDe APIs](/doc/getting-started/using-nike-apis.html#registration) guide on how to create and register your caller ID.
+See the Registration section of the [Using Nike APIs](/doc/getting-started/using-nike-apis.html#registration) guide on how to create and register your caller ID.

 ### Authentication